-Aphids are tiny bugs which can be found attaching themselves to your plants.
+Aphids are tiny bugs that can be found attaching themselves to your plants.
 If you see them on your cucumbers, try giving them a spritz of cold water with your water hose.

 However, if they remain attached, try hosing them down with soapy water.
 This should cause them to detach themselves from your plants.

 Cucumber beetles will cause a great deal of damage to your seedlings.
-They’re also known for causing wilt.
+They’re also known for spreading bacterial wilt.

 The best option to deter them is to place row covers over your plants.
 Be sure to remove the row covers when your cucumbers bloom to leave room for pollinators.

 Powdery mildew is a mildew film which covers your plants.
 It occurs when the foliage of your plants become too wet.

 The best way to deter powdery mildew is to water your cucumbers in enough time for the leaves to dry.
 You can also use a fungicide to rid your plants of this disease or rub the leaves together to brush the mildew off.

 Spider mites will live on the leaves of your cucumber plants and drink the fluids from within the plant.
 You can rid your plants of these bugs with pesticides, keeping a clean garden, and by introducing beneficial insects.

 Scab is a disease which most varieties of cucumbers are immune to today.
 If you run across it, you’ll notice your plants and fruits have dark scabs on them which lead to rot.